stalomeow/StarRailMotionCapture/README.md

 **Developed with Python 3.10.**

-It captures motion data from your webcam or a video file and sends them to clients.
+It captures motion data using your webcam or from a video file and sends them to clients.

 ### Setup